openenclave/openenclave/docs/DesignDocs/InitTimeConfigurationInterface.md

  * @param[in] inittime_custom_claims_buffer The optional inittime custom claims
  * buffer.
 When provided, the content of the buffer is included in the
  * evidence_buffer as plaintext.
 The integrity protection of the content is
- * provided by the underlining TEE and the enclave SW outside the plugin.
+ * provided by the underlying TEE and the enclave SW outside the plugin.
  * @param[in] inittime_custom_claims_buffer_size The number of bytes in the
  * inittime custom claims buffer.
  * @param[in] optional_parameters The optional format-specific input parameters.